mcpython4-coding/Documentation/mcpython/engine/event/EventBus.md

             variable crash_on_error: bool

             Creates a new EventBus instance
-            :param crash_on_error: if an crash should be triggered on an exception of an func
+            :param crash_on_error: if an crash should be triggered on an exception of a function

             variable self.id